vlwu/RGBang/README.md

 This command will build the Next.js application and then automatically package the necessary files into a `dist.zip` archive, ready for distribution (e.g., uploading to the Chrome Web Store).

+### Testing as a Chrome Extension

+You can easily test the game as a Chrome Extension without needing to zip it up first.

+1.  **Build the project**:
+    ```bash
+    npm run build
+    ```
+    This will generate a static version of your app in a folder named `out`.

+2.  **Open Chrome Extensions**:
+    -   Navigate to `chrome://extensions` in your Chrome browser.

+3.  **Enable Developer Mode**:
+    -   In the top right corner of the Extensions page, toggle "Developer mode" on.

+4.  **Load the Extension**:
+    -   Click the "Load unpacked" button that appears.
+    -   In the file dialog, navigate to your project directory and select the `out` folder.
+    -   Click "Select Folder".

+5.  **Launch the Game**:
+    -   The RGBang extension should now appear in your list of extensions.
+    -   Click the Extensions icon (puzzle piece) in your Chrome toolbar, find RGBang, and click it to launch the game in a popup!

 ## Tech Stack

 -   **Framework**: [Next.js](https://nextjs.org/) (React)